MariaGarzon/Election_Analysis/README.md

 # Election_Analysis

 ## Overview of Election Audit
-A colorado Board of Elections employee has given me the following tasks to complete the election audti of a recent local congressional election.
+A colorado Board of Elections employee has given me the following tasks to complete the election audit of their recent local congressional election:

 1. Calculate the total number of votes cast.
 2. Calculate the voter turnout for each county.